joon2730/command-post-webapp/README.md

-# Command-Post-Graphic
+# Command-Post
-A web-based, visual version of Command-Post CLI, built for simplicity and user-friendliness.
+A web-based, visual version of [Command Post CLI](https://github.com/pauljoohyunkim/command-post), built for simplicity and user-friendliness.